-I am standing under the tall and wide mulberry tree in our garden.
-At last, every morning I bring back home a large crop of mulberries in a strainer.
+I am standing under a tall and widespread mulberry tree in our garden.
+At last its fruit turned black and every morning I bring back home a large crop of mulberries in a strainer.
 I immediately wash them.
-Many are eaten fresh but the crop is always big and every two days I meticulously preserve each and every fruit and I make a new bash of jam from the spare fruits hoping that my mulberry supplies will last till next year when the new fruit will reappear.
+Many are eaten fresh but the crop is always so big and every two days I meticulously preserve each and every fruit and I make a new bash of jam from the spares hoping that my mulberry supplies will last till next year when the new fruit will reappear.
 I do not want to run out of mulberries.oh no!
 After all I live in Morea!

 Yes, the Peloponnese used to be called Morea (Morias) and it is because it was an area dominated by Mulberry trees (mouries).
 And as mulberry trees feed silk worms the area of Kalamata in particular was known for fine silk production.

 Today not many fruit baring “mouries” are in sight, only those without fruit which are barren appear here and there used for shade in the yards of homes and taverns.

 Mulberry is such an interesting tree.
 It is fast growing and quite resilient.
 The leaves remind of the vine leaves, and it’s fruits seem as if they should belong to a bush and not to such a massive tree.
 I love the black mulberries which carry an ancient love myth.
 The ancient Greeks have created many myths around flowers and plants such as the well known myths of Narcissus and Hyacinthus and Olive tree but also myths of linden, palm and poplar, walnut, willow trees and fruits such as pomegranate and myrtle, just to give a few examples…there stands a myth of the mulberry tree and a tragic love story of Pyramus and Thisbe so reminiscent of Romeo and Juliette.